azalea-rs/azalea/azalea-block/README.md

 ## azalea_registry::Block enum

 This one technically isn't from the `azalea-block` crate, but it's still very relevant.
-It's an enum that contains every block type as a variant *without* containing any state data (like `BlockState` and the `Block` trait).
+It's an enum that contains every block type as a variant *without* containing any state data (unlike `BlockState` and the `Block` trait).
 Converting this into any other block type will use the default state for that block.

 ```
 # use azalea_block::BlockState;